Coordinate Descent Converges Faster with the Gauss-Southwell Rule Than Random Selection: Convergence Analysis of GS- , GS- , and GS- Rules

 \subsection{Lack of progress of the GS-$s$ rule}

-We now show that the rate $(1-\mu_1/L)$, and even the slower rate $(1-\mu/Ln)$, cannot hold for the GS-$s$ rule.
+We now show that the rate $(1-\mu/Ln)$ cannot hold for the GS-$s$ rule.
 We do this by constructing a problem where an iteration of the GS-$s$ method does not make sufficient progress.
 In particular, consider the bound-constrained problem

 where $C = \{ x ~:~ x \ge 0 \}$, and

 We thus have that

 The parameter values for this problem are